raquelalegre/suds-jurko/README.md

 python client.py <url_to_wsdl>
 ```

-This will print out the list of method signatures accesible from the given url.
+This will print out the list of method signatures accesible from the given url and their parameters.

-There are also some examples on how to access and call methods in sample wsdl files.
+__Important note__: `suds` seems to not be maintained anymore.
+Luckily, someone has been contributing trying to keep it updated in a parallel repo until `suds`' developers revive development.
+The development package for `suds` is known as __[suds-jurko](https://bitbucket.org/jurko/suds)__.
+To install it you have to make sure `suds` is not installed (e.g. `pip uninstall suds`) and install `suds-jurko` (e.g. `pip install suds-jurko`).
+To use it, you just need to do `import suds` and it'll automatically link to `suds-jurko`.